A bright and refreshing Father’s Day; seasonable temperatures return next week

-Back on Friday we were saying what a difference a day makes when plenty of sun returned and highs soared well into the 80s to around 90 degrees compared to Thursday’s cloudy skies and highs in the low 70s.
-Well again today we can say what a difference a day makes because afternoon temperatures ran a good 20 to 25 degrees cooler compared to Friday.
 Yes, many of us were stuck in the 60s throughout Saturday, with parts of the Poconos not even getting out of the 50s!
 These temperatures are more typical for early May.
 And not only that, we saw winds gusting up to between 30 and 35 miles-per-hour adding an extra chill to the air.
 Fortunately, Saturday was dry, just somewhat cloudy for a bit, before more sunshine started to break through the clouds late in the day.
-Tonight’s lows are expected to drop all the way down into the upper 40s with winds diminishing somewhat.
-Then for Father's Day Sunday and Juneteenth, it will be hard to find a cloud in sight as our breeze remains a little gusty at times, but afternoon high temperatures get a little warmer climbing back into the low and mid 70s.
+For Father's Day Sunday and Juneteenth, it will be hard to find a cloud in sight as our breeze remains a little gusty at times, but afternoon high temperatures get a little warmer climbing back into the low and mid 70s.
 Highs will continue to climb well back into the 70s for Monday with a great start to the new work week featuring mostly sunny skies, comfortable humidity values, and much less wind.
 Things turn unsettled by the middle to latter part of next week with more humidity and daily chances for a few showers and thunderstorms from Tuesday through Friday.
 Summer officially begins at 5:14am on Tuesday.

 SUNDAY